Snazzyham/css-to-snippet/readme.md

 Therefore, I made this little script that generates a `css.snippets` file from a given CSS file for use with Vim and UltiSnips.

+As an example, I've added an `example-css.snippets` file to this repo, which contains all the snippets generated from Tachyons.

 ## Usage Instructions

 Clone this repo and copy your CSS file into this folder.